ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-how-to-disable-psr.md

 [Panel Self Refresh
 (PSR)](https://www.anandtech.com/show/7208/understanding-panel-self-refresh) is
 an optimization to reduce the power consumed by your computer, especially the chip.
+It's directly tied to how a monitor displays contents to us.

 Most monitors have a 60 Hz refresh rate, so every second it updates what you see on the screen 60 times.
 It is good if you're viewing dynamic content like games, scrolling, or watching movies.
-But it's not that efficient when display is static: reading from a website, idle time, etc. PSR addresses the latter by "remembering" a few frames into memory so that refreshing takes less work.
+But it's not that efficient when display is static: reading from a website, idle time, etc.

+PSR addresses the latter by "remembering" a few frames into memory (the frame buffer) so that refreshing takes less work.
+Screen flicker *may* be due to the memory leaking from the frame buffer, causing us to see unsynced content.

 ## Other solutions